ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Related Work

 \section{Related Work}

-\textbf{Mobile Health Systems.} Numerous mobile health systems have been proposed in recent years \cite{silva2015mobile,istepanian2007m,isleep,stresssense,PhO2}.
+\textbf{Mobile Health Systems.} Numerous mobile health systems have been proposed in recent years \cite{silva2015mobile,istepanian2007m,isleep,stresssense}.
 Recently, several mobile systems are developed for the assessment or rehabilitation of neurodegenerative diseases.
 For example, NeuralGait \cite{NeuralGait} captures the gait segments relationship for brain health assessment.
-PDlens \cite{pdlens} uses the smartphone data for drug-effectiveness detection of Parkinson's disease.
-However, these systems can only monitor very limited symptoms of the disease, e.g., the gait or sound of the subjects.
+PDlens \cite{pdlens} uses smartphone data for drug-effectiveness detection of Parkinson's disease.
+However, these systems can only monitor very limited symptoms of the disease, e.g., the gait or sound of subjects.
 ADMarker is the first system that can detect multi-dimensional AD digital biomarkers in a real-time and privacy-preserving manner.

-\textbf{Federated Learning for Human Activity Recognition.} Machine learning algorithms have been increasingly adopted for Human Activity Recognition (HAR) \cite{stisen2015smart, jiang2018towards, xu2021limu}.
-Most work in this space is based on centralized learning that needs to train the algorithms at a central server, which imposes significant privacy concerns due to the need to share raw user data.
-Moreover, current HAR studies are focused on classifying a small number of activities in controlled environments.
-Federated learning (FL) has been recently applied to HAR to improve the model accuracy without sharing the raw data \cite{ouyang2021clusterfl,ouyang2022clusterfl,tu2021feddl}.
-However, most of the existing FL approaches are focused on training \emph{unimodal} models with a single type of sensor data.
-Several multi-modal federated learning schemes \cite{zhao2022multimodal, ouyang2023harmony} allow model training over distributed multi-modal data on the nodes.
-However, they have not addressed the unique challenges in real-world multi-modal federated learning, such as limited labels and modality heterogeneity.
-ADMarker is the first multi-modal FL system that incorporates novel unsupervised and weakly supervised multi-modal FL designs to detect a comprehensive set of human activities in natural living environments.
+\textbf{Federated Learning for Human Activity Recognition.} Most work in Human Activity Recognition (HAR) is based on centralized learning that needs to train the algorithms at a central server \cite{stisen2015smart, jiang2018towards, xu2021limu}, which imposes significant privacy concerns due to the need to share raw user data.
+Federated learning (FL) has been recently applied to HAR to improve the model accuracy without sharing the raw data \cite{ouyang2021clusterfl,ouyang2022clusterfl,tu2021feddl}. {However, most of the existing FL approaches are focused on training \emph{unimodal} models with a single type of sensor data modality, such as image \cite{ouyang2022clusterfl} or inertial sensory data \cite{tu2021feddl}.
+Although several multi-modal FL schemes \cite{zhao2022multimodal, ouyang2023harmony} allow model training over distributed multi-modal data on the nodes, they are focused on classifying a small number of activities in controlled environments and require labeled data from users. } ADMarker is the first multi-modal FL system that incorporates novel unsupervised and weakly supervised multi-modal FL designs to detect a comprehensive set of human activities in natural living environments.